Reshaping nonclassical properties and metrological performance of entangled coherent states via post-selected von Neumann measurements: EFFECTS ON SQUEEZING

+For $-1\leq SS<0$, the two-mode state exhibits squeezing, with the squeezing strength increasing as SS approaches $-1$.
+Substituting Eq. (\ref{eq:quadrature operator}) into Eq. (\ref{eq:sum squeezing}) yields an expression for SS in normally ordered operator form

-Here, $\langle\cdots\rangle$ represents quantum expectation values.
-Setting $\mathrm{s=0}$ recovers the ECS state $\mathrm{\vert\phi\rangle}$ inherent sum squeezing $\mathrm{S_{2s}}=0$.
-As demonstrated in Figure \ref{fig:squeezing}, the total compression parameter undergoes a continuous evolution from negative to positive values, with the corresponding coupling coefficients $s_{1}$ and $s_{2}$ varying accordingly.
-Within the regime of weakly coupled systems, the system primarily exhibits behaviour that is anti-compressive.
-As coupling coefficients $s_{1}$ and $s_{2}$ increase, the system undergoes a gradual transition into an enhanced compression state.
-It is noteworthy that when $s_{2}$ is constrained within the weaker region, the magnitude of $s_{1}$ is found to exhibit a substantial amplification in its quantum properties.
-This result demonstrates that quantum compression behaviour can be effectively manipulated by regulating the coupling strength, enabling flexible switching between compressed and anti-compressed states.
-This property is of considerable significance for the preparation of non-classical light fields and parameter optimisation in the domain of quantum information processing.
-In order to provide a robust substantiation for the aforementioned conclusions, the ensuing discourse employs the joint Wigner function as a fundamental tool for validation.
+Here, $\langle\cdot\rangle$ indicates the expectation value evaluated in $\vert\Phi\rangle$.
+Setting $s_{1}=s_{2}=0$ recovers the ECS inherent $SS=0$.
+As shown in Fig. \ref{fig:squeezing}(c), the total squeezing parameter undergoes a continuous evolution from negative to positive values, with the corresponding coupling coefficients $s_{1}$ and $s_{2}$ varying accordingly.
+Within the regime of weakly coupled systems, the system primarily exhibits behaviour that is anti-squeezed.
+As coupling coefficients $s_{1}$ and $s_{2}$ increase, the system undergoes a gradual transition into an enhanced squeezing state.
+It is noteworthy that when $s_{2}$ is constrained within the weaker region, the magnitude of $s_{1}$ is found to exhibit a substantial amplification in its quantum properties

+.
+This result demonstrates that quantum squeezing behaviour can be effectively manipulated by regulating the coupling strength, enabling flexible switching between squeezed and anti-squeezed states.
+This property is of considerable significance for the preparation of nonclassical light fields and parameter optimisation in the domain of quantum information processing.
+To further support these conclusions, the ensuing discourse employs the joint Wigner function as a fundamental tool for validation.